openfaas/docs/docs/cli/templates.md

 # Create new functions

+## Get started

+Once you've installed the `faas-cli` you can start creating and deploying functions via the `faas-cli up` command or using the individual commands:

+* `faas-cli build` - build an image into the local Docker library
+* `faas-cli push` - push that image to a remote container registry
+* `faas-cli deploy` - deploy your function into a cluster

+The `faas-cli up` command automates all of the above in a single command.

 ## Templates

 The OpenFaaS CLI has a template engine built-in which can create new functions in a given programming language.
 The way this works is by reading a list of templates from the `./template` location in your current working folder.